Alberta Enterprise Group: Activities

 In the spring of 2010, AEG organized the Alberta Connects outreach mission to Ottawa.
 Alberta Connects introduced AEG members to Prime Minister Stephen Harper, Finance Minister Flaherty, Environment Minister Prentice, Liberal Leader Michael Ignatieff and 55 other Members of Parliament and Senators.

 In 2011, the group returned to Washington, D.C. to engage U.S political leaders in a discussion on improving trade relations between Canada and the United States and ensuring market access for Canadian energy.
 In 2012, the group brought a delegation of 40 business leaders to Quebec to meet with business and political leaders in that province, purportedly to improve trade ties between the two provinces.

-In 2015, the group organized a trade mission to British Columbia where it met with British Columbia Energy and Mines Minister Bill Bennett, First Nations Energy & Mining Council CEO Dave Porter, and Iain Black, CEO of the Vancouver Board of Trade and others.
-A mission highlight was a keynote address by MEG Energy CEO Bill McCaffrey.

-In 2018 the group organized a trade mission to Nevada.
-Meeting Governor Sandoval, visiting the largest industrial park in the world, The /Tahoe-Reno Industrial Complex, with tenants such as Telsa, Switch, etc.

 The organization is a strong proponent of what it calls "sustainable resource development," arguing that impediments to resource development imposed by excessive regulation hurt the Canadian economy and government revenues.

 The group has also been engaged in the discussion on Alberta's provincial budget, advocating spending restraint as opposed to tax increases to address a growing government deficit.

-Business taxation advocacy
+Opposition to corporation and business taxes

-In April 2015, during the 2015 Alberta general election campaign the group released a study arguing that increasing business taxes would kill jobs and investment, increase consumer prices and reduce wages for workers.
+In April 2015, during the 2015 Alberta general election the group released a study arguing that increasing business taxes would kill jobs and investment, increase consumer prices and reduce wages for workers.